Charles Blount (deist): Works on religion and deism

 In 1679 Blount published, anonymously, Anima Mundi, an essay that appeared to review pagan theories of the soul and afterlife.
 Throughout, Blount says that it is perfectly clear that the soul is immortal and that there is an afterlife, but his statements are made in a way that makes them absurd, and lengthy descriptions of other views are then juxtaposed with patently insincere claims that the Church must be correct.
 Henry Compton, then bishop of London, argued that the book should be suppressed, but while Compton was out of the city, enthusiastic opponents of the work had it publicly burned.
 The same year, Blount sent a copy of the work to Thomas Hobbes, whose philosophy Blount admired, with a letter in praise of Arianism, which was then published.

 Blount's deist publications came in 1680, with Great Diana of the Ephesians and The Two First Books of Philostratus concerning the Life of Apollonius Tyaneus.
 The two works appear to be translations and history.
 However, the notes in the work attacked Christianity directly.
 First, Blount suggested that rational religion was destroyed by the Church.
 Second, his decrying of pagan sacrifices was a coded attack on eucharistic doctrine and Church practice.
 He attached extensive notes which mocked "priestcraft" and corrupt priests.

 He followed this with a smaller work, Miracles, No Violations of the Laws of Nature (1683), which contained only quotations from Thomas Burnet, Hobbes, and Baruch Spinoza, combined to say that accounts of miracles are without any empirical basis.

 He also wrote his own Religio laici (1683) to answer John Dryden's Religio Laici (1682) and its attacks on deism.

-In 1693 he wrote, anonymously, The Oracles of Reason.
-It was a miscellany of essays, some by Charles Gildon (whose presence in the volume may or may not have been intended by Blount).
-The essays expressed doubts about the Book of Genesis, denied the possibility of revelation, denied miracles, and suggested that there might be many worlds with life on them.
+In 1693, Charles Gildon edited and published The Oracles of Reason.
+This book is a collection of Deist writings supplied by Blount.
+It comprises a "Preface" by Gildon, Blount's "Vindication of Dr. Burnet", an English translation by "H. B." of three sections of Thomas Burnet's Archaeologiae Philosophicae, Blount's "Summary Account of the Deists Religion", and several letters (tracts) prepared by Blount, Gildon, and others.
+These pieces express doubts about the Book of Genesis, deny the possibility of revelation, deny miracles, and suggest that there might be many worlds with life on them.
+In 1695, Gildon republished The Oracles of Reason in his collection of The Miscellaneous Works of Charles Blount.
+As well as The Oracles of Reason, this book contains Anima Mundi, Diana of the Ephesians, An Appeal from the Country to the City, for the Preservation of His Majesty's Person, Liberty, Property, and the Protestant Religion, A Just Vindication of Learning, and the Liberty of the Press, and "A Dialogue between K. W. and the late K. J. on the Banks of the Boyn, the Day before the Battel".
+Writing as "Lindamour", Gildon prefaced these works with an invented letter "To the Honorable and Divine Hermione.
+Giving an account of the Life and Death of the Author.", also known as Gildon's hagiographic "Life of Blount".